ashmoy/NAMIC/README_ULAB.md

 # Approach and Plan

 1. Analyze cases with mirroring errors and identify their characteristics.
-2. Expand the training dataset with side‐specific augmentations.
-3. Tune nnUNet hyperparameters for optimal label accuracy.
+2. Tune nnUNet hyperparameters for optimal label accuracy.
-4. Develop a post‐processing module to enforce correct left/right assignment.
+3. Develop a post‐processing module to enforce correct left/right assignment.
-5. Evaluate performance (DSC, IoU) on a dedicated test set.
+4. Evaluate performance (DSC, IoU) on a dedicated test set.
-6. Deploy the improved module in 3D Slicer and gather clinician feedback.

 # Progress and Next Steps